-Case Action Date Form Is Mailed or Given to Applicant or Recipient Effective Date to be Entered on Form 2065-A, Notification of Community Care Services If application is denied, includes when the applicant is denied for one service that was requested but granted another service: Within two business days of denial.
+Case Action Date Form Is Mailed/Given to Individual Effective Date to be Entered on Form 2065-A, Notification of Community Care Services If application is denied, includes denied one service that was requested but granted another service: Within two workdays of denial.
 Not applicable for denials.
-The effective date is the date on Form 2064 , Eligibility Worksheet, or the negotiated date.
-If application is certified: Within two business days of certification.
+The effective date is the date on Form 2064, Eligibility Worksheet, or the negotiated date.
+If application is certified: Within two workdays of certification.
 The effective date for Primary Home Care (PHC), Community Attendant Services (CAS) and Title XIX Day Activity and Health Services (DAHS) cases is not applicable.
 Check the "pending" box to indicate eligibility is contingent on medical approval.
-For Residential Care (RC) cases in which the applicant is determined eligible for Emergency Care, enter the date the applicant was determined eligible.
-If a verbal referral is necessary or priority status is added: If there is: Within two business days of certification.
-The date is negotiated with the provider for PHC and Family Care (FC) or the provider and regional nurse for CAS. denial of priority status at the recipient's request, a decrease in copayment, or addition of a service; Within two business days of the decision.
+For Residential Care (RC) cases in which the individual is determined eligible for Emergency Care, enter the date the individual was determined eligible.
+If a verbal referral is necessary: If there is: Within two workdays of certification.
+The date is negotiated with the provider for PHC and Family Care (FC) or the provider and regional nurse for CAS. denial of priority status at the individual's request, a change to priority status, a decrease in copayment, or addition of a service; Within two workdays of the decision.
 The date the action is completed is the date the change goes into effect.
-If there is an increase in units: Within two business days of the decision.
-The date must be within seven calendar days after the date on Form 2101, Authorization for Community Care Services.
+If there is an increase in units or priority level: Within two workdays of the decision.
+The date must be within seven days after the date on Form 2101, Authorization for Community Care Services.

-Case Action Date Form Is Mailed or Given to Applicant or Recipient Effective Date to be Entered on Form 2065-A, Notification of Community Care Services If the recipient loses PHC eligibility and is transferred to FC, whether or not there is a change in units or if priority status is terminated due to the: loss of a personal care task needed for PHC, CAS or DAHS; addition of a resource from a community or social network, support system or caregiver which performs all of the previously purchased tasks; recipient becomes financially ineligible; loss of unmet need; or recipient requests that service(s) be terminated; 12 calendar days before the date services are decreased, terminated or transferred, unless the recipient loses Medicaid.
-12 calendar days following the date Form 2065-A is mailed.
-If services are decreased or terminated because: • a recipient loses CAS eligibility for financial reasons and is not transferred to FC; Within two business days of the learned denial date The last day of the final month of CAS eligibility as determined by the Medicaid for the Elderly and People with Disabilities (MEPD) staff.
+Date Form Is Effective Date to be Entered on Form 2065-A, Notification of Case Action Mailed/Given to Community Care Services Individual If the individual loses PHC eligibility and is transferred to FC, whether or not there is a change in units or if priority status is terminated due to the: loss of a personal care task needed for PHC, CAS or DAHS; 12 full days before addition of a the date services are 12 full days following the date Form 2065-A is mailed.
+If Day 12 resource or reduced, terminated falls on a weekend or holiday, the effective date is the following caregiver or transferred, unless workday. which the individual loses performs all of Medicaid. the previously purchased tasks; individual becoming financially ineligible; loss of unmet need; or individual requesting that service(s) be terminated; If services are reduced/terminated because: an individual Within two workdays The last day of the final month of CAS eligibility as determined by loses CAS of the date the case the Medicaid for the Elderly and People with Disabilities (MEPD) eligibility for worker learns of the case specialist. financial denial. reasons and is not transferred to FC;

-Not applicable.
 No notice is sent in this situation.